BemiHQ/bemi/README.md

 2. [NATS JetStream](https://github.com/nats-io/nats-server), a cloud-native messaging system written in Go.
 Debezium is historically designed to send data to Kafka, but it can be also re-configured to send data to NATS JetStream.
 It is much more lightweight and easy to manage while being very performant and having over 45 clients for different programming languages.
 3. Bemi Worker, a process responsible for stitching data change with app context sent via our open-source [ORM packages](https://docs.bemi.io/#supported-nodejs-orms) and storing data changes.
 It is written in TypeScript and uses the `core` that we rely on for our [Bemi](https://bemi.io/) cloud platform.

 The described architecture and the `worker` code in this repository are a simplified version that can be easily run without much overhead.
 If you want to self-host it in a production environment, see our [self-hosting docs](https://docs.bemi.io/self-hosting).
+Alternatively, [sign up](https://dashboard.bemi.io/) with your GitHub login to use Bemi Cloud.

 ## License